ryanthara/RyCon/Readme.md

 Installation
 ------------

 There is no need to install RyCON, because it is platform independent.
+For easier use it is packed into platform depended jar-executales with the great launch4j.

 Licensing
 ---------